Date: 2nd November 2011

 Location: Wembley, London

-My seventy-fourth ground of 2011 was on Wednesday 2nd November at Vale Farm in Wembley, London.
+My seventieth new ground of 2011 was on Wednesday 2nd November at Vale Farm in Wembley, London.
 The match was Hendon vs. Horsham in the Ryman Isthmian League Premier Division.

 Vale Farm is just over half a mile from Sudbury Town tube station on the Piccadilly Line although there are other tube stops also within walking distance from the ground.
 Wembley FC have played at Vale Farm since they were founded in 1946 and the venue was home to Hendon between 2008-2013 after they moved out of their Claremont Road ground after 82 years of football there.
 After the 2012/13 season Hendon moved onto a groundshare agreement with Harrow Borough FC.

 On the east side of the venue is the main stand - a 344-seat structure which stretches about half the length of the pitch.
 There are also raised concrete standing areas either side of the stand.
 There is limited additional seating under cover on the opposite side of the pitch with around 20 or so seats towards the north end of the west side of the ground.
 Towards the south end of this side of the ground there is also a covered standing section.